ukri-excalibur/excalibur-tests/apps/openfoam/README.md

 # Installing using spack

-E.g.:

-    spack install openfoam-org %gcc@7.3.0 ^/ziwdzwh

-See main README for comments on MPI libraries.
+Install package `openfoam-org` with default variants.

+See note in main README re. usage of spack with existing mpi library installations.

 # Usage